maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### Where Do Things Go?

-Once you have cloned the [starter code][], structurally, these files fall into place as follows:
+Once you have cloned the [starter code][], structurally, these files and folders fall into place as follows:

 - app
   - assets